sandhyaparna/Data-Science/Modeling/Feature Selection.md

   * Scikit learn provides the Selecting K best features using F-Test.
   * sklearn.feature_selection.f_regression
   * sklearn.feature_selection.f_classif
-* Mutual info: Mutual Information between two variables measures the dependence of one variable to another.
+* Mutual info: Mutual Information between two variables measures the dependence of one variable on another.
 If X and Y are two variables, and
   * If X and Y are independent, then no information about Y can be obtained by knowing X or vice versa.
 Hence their mutual information is 0.
   * If X is a deterministic function of Y, then we can determine X from Y and Y from X with mutual information 1.
   * When we have Y = f(X,Z,M,N), 0 < mutual information < 1